Historia della Sacra Real Maestà di Cristina Alessandra Regina di Svetia, page 75, by Count Galeazzo Galdo Priorato, 1656

 My lord cousin,

-Approaching Your Highness's state, I thought I should warn you of my arrival and beg you to find it agreeable that I pass through there to complete my journey to Rome.
+Approaching Your Highness's state, I have believed I should notify you of my arrival and beg you to find it agreeable that I pass through there to complete my journey to Rome.
 I send you this gentleman carrying the present letter to express more particularly my feelings to Your Highness and ask you to put faith in him, from what he will tell you, that I am, more than anyone,

 My lord cousin,